datafix-com/HelloWorld/README.md

 ## NotesH(wo)
 * ask for confidentiality contracts & and written data transfer procedures
+* review the "bucket" environment
-* ask Warren if the emailed Teranet pages are an ecceptable initial starting point.
+* ask Warren if the emailed Teranet pages are an acceptable initial starting point.

 <hr>